-- Is soap and warm water available at all times, with systems in place to ensure continuity of supply of soap and hand sanitiser? - Will the college provide suitable measures to enable learners and staff arriving to safely queue, at a 2-metre distance from each other, and to access the hand sanitiser/hand cleansing facilities on arrival and before eating?
+- Is soap and warm water available at all times, with systems in place to ensure continuity of supply of soap and hand sanitiser? - Will the college implement suitable measures to enable learners and staff arriving to follow safe systems of work?
+For example, to safely queue, dispose of facemasks worn on public transport and

-- Are there clear reminders to staff and students (i.e. signage) to promote regular hand washing? - Will staffing levels (and PPE where appropriate) allow for enough staff to support those learners in specialist settings to do this who are unable to do it independently? - Are bins available in every learning/study area and other frequently used areas?
+- minimise the time spent at less than 2 metres of each other, and to access the hand sanitiser/hand cleansing facilities on arrival, before eating and as instructed on site? - Are there clear reminders to staff and students (i.e. signage) to promote regular hand washing? - Will staffing levels (and PPE where appropriate) allow for enough staff to support those learners in specialist settings to do this who are unable to do it independently? - Are bins available in every learning/study area and other frequently used areas?
 Will bins be regularly emptied and sanitized throughout the day?
-Are you confident that this will take place and have you considered who will empty them during the day? - Are rearrangements in place to keep every learning/study area supplied with tissues? - Will hand dryers be regularly cleaned?
-Have you considered disconnecting and replacing with paper towels and bins? - Will drinking fountains be taken out of use? - Will only rooms with good ventilation be used? e.g. ability to open windows, freshair sources, air-conditioning? - Will doors be kept open where possible to aid ventilation? (without causing additional risks) - Will air conditioning systems not be used unless it can be confirmed that there is no additional risk? - Will all areas of the premises be thoroughly cleaned daily with particular focus on surfaces that are touched by multiple people such as photocopiers, door handles, table/counter tops, computers including mouse and keyboard, light switches telephones, chairs, bannisters, shared learning resources, library books, specialist equipment for SEND learners, toilets and toilet handles, sinks, taps and other areas touched regularly, with additional cleaning during the day as necessary? - Will each learning/study area be provided with appropriate resources, e.g. hand sanitiser, gloves and disinfectant spray, in case a learner or staff member coughs or sneezes on a piece of equipment? - Is there capacity amongst the cleaning staff to meet these requirements?
+Are you confident that this will take place and have you considered who will empty them during the day? - Are rearrangements in place to keep every learning/study area supplied with tissues? - Will hand dryers be regularly cleaned and used only in well ventilated spaces?
+Have you considered disconnecting and replacing with paper towels and bins? - Will drinking fountains be taken out of use? - Will only rooms with good ventilation be used? e.g. ability to open windows, freshair sources, air-conditioning? - Will doors be kept open where possible to aid ventilation? (without causing additional risks) - Will air conditioning systems not be used unless it can be confirmed that there is no additional risk? - Will all areas of the premises be thoroughly cleaned daily with particular focus on surfaces that are touched by multiple people such as photocopiers, door handles, table/counter tops, computers including mouse and keyboard, light switches telephones, chairs, bannisters, shared learning resources, library books, specialist equipment for SEND learners, toilets and toilet handles, sinks, taps and other areas touched regularly, with additional cleaning during the day as necessary? - Will each learning/study area be provided with appropriate resources, e.g. hand sanitiser, gloves and disinfectant spray, in case a learner or staff member coughs or sneezes on a piece of equipment?